nightscout/nightscout.github.io/docs/uploader/uploaders.md

 ## Dexcom

-### Dexcom G5/G6/ONE
+### Dexcom G5/G6/ONE/G7

 <img src="./img/Upload02.png" width="600px" />

-If you are using the Dexcom G5 and G6 sensors connected to the Dexcom app on your phone, it will upload directly to the Dexcom servers (also still known as "Dexcom Share") and you won't need to use any extra uploader or master device.
+If you are using the Dexcom sensor (except ONE) connected to the Dexcom app on your phone, it will upload directly to the Dexcom servers (also still known as "Dexcom Share") and you won't need to use any extra uploader or master device.

 ```{note}
 Dexcom Share is not available with Dexcom ONE.
 Use xDrip+ or xDrip4iOS.